thma/ThreepennyElectron/README.md

 data Color = Grey | Orange | Brown | Black deriving (Show)
 ```

-We start with a list of lists of `(String, Color)` tuples `buttonLabels :: [[(String, Color)]]`.
+To understand this piece of code let's start at the end with `buttonLabels :: [[(String, Color)]]`: a list of lists of `(String, Color)` tuples.
 The outer list represents the rows, the inner list the columns in each row.
 The tuples represent the labels and colors we want to see on the calculator buttons.

 Mapping the function `mkButton` over the `buttonLabels` is then used to create the `buttons :: [[UI Element]]`.
 Where `mkButton` defines each button as a `UI.button`, assigns a css class `("ui " ++ color c ++ " button")` to it (using the `#.` combinator) and sets text and other attributes by using the `# set` combinator.